jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-03-kafka-connectors-for-aws/index.md

 ## Other Providers

 Two other vendors ([Aiven](https://aiven.io/) and [Lenses](https://lenses.io/)) provide Kafka connectors that target AWS services, and those are related to S3 and OpenSearch - see below.
-I find the OpenSearch sink connector from Aiven would worth a close look.
+I find the OpenSearch sink connector from Aiven would be worth a close look.

 |Service|Source|Sink|Provider|
 |:------|:-----:|:---:|:---:|